-- Drop/Administrative Drop = no credit, not transcripted - Withdrawal = grade of W on transcript, no credit, no GPA impact - Attendance: Two absences result in an "F" for the course unless the student is absent the first two weeks which results in an administrative drop.

-• Books/Fees: Students are responsible for book charges if books are not returned in accordance with Slingshot's book cancellation and return policy (note: Slingshot was formerly known as Tree of Life).
-In order to drop for full refund of fees, the student must email the advisor, program coordinator, or program director with stated intent to drop prior to the start of Week 1.
+- Attendance: Two absences result in an "F" for the course unless the student is absent the first two weeks which results in an administrative drop. - Books/Fees: Students are responsible for book charges if books are not returned in accordance with Slingshot's book cancellation and return policy (note: Slingshot was formerly known as Tree of Life).
+To drop for the full refund of fees, the student must email the advisor, program coordinator, or program director with stated intent to drop prior to the start of Week 1.